19hours/sg-statutes/Acts/Securities and Futures Act.md

 “default proceedings” means proceedings or other action taken by a designated clearing house under its default rules;

-“default rules”, in relation to a designated clearing house, means the business rules of the designated clearing house which provide for the taking of proceedings or other action if a participant has failed, or appears to be unable or to be likely to become unable, to meet his obligations for all unsettled or open market contracts to which he is a party;
+“default rules”, in relation to a designated clearing house, means the business rules of the designated clearing house which provide for the taking of proceedings or other action if a participant has failed, or appears to be unable or to be likely to become unable, to meet his obligations for any unsettled or open market contract to which he is a party;

+[2/2009 wef 29/07/2009]

 “defaulter” means a participant who is the subject of any default proceedings;